The Windrush generation were wronged by successive governments. To help right those wrongs, the Home Office has put in place a number of measures.

 A funding mechanism was set up in June 2019 to allow community groups or charities to apply for reimbursement from the Home Office for things like venue hire and refreshments where they held events to raise awareness of the Schemes.

-To ensure that all those affected are reached, the Home Office is also launching a £750k targeted advertising campaign, using a range of channels, such as adverts and social media, to make sure those most affected around the UK are aware of the support available to them and know how to apply.
+To ensure that all those affected are reached, the Home Office launched a new £750,000 advertising campaign.
+The campaign uses a range of channels, such as adverts and social media, to make sure those most affected around the UK are aware of the support available to them and know how to apply.
 The Government will work closely with stakeholders to ensure our campaign encourages as many people as possible to apply.

 Grassroots activity, including recruiting community ambassadors nationally and in priority areas to encourage and support applications among their networks, is also being undertaken.
 More details on this activity will be announced in due course.